arizvisa/ida-minsc/docs/static/combinators.rst

    :param tuple: any kind of python tuple
    :type tuple: `tuple`
+   :return: an iterator composed of the items from the tuple

 .. py:function:: itake(count)(iterable)

-   Given an integer ``count``, return a closure that will consume that number of elements from the provided ``iterable`` and return them as a tuple.
+   Given an integer ``count``, return a closure that will consume that number of elements from the provided ``iterable`` and return them as a :py:class:`tuple`.

    :param count: a number of elements to consume
-   :type count: `int` or `long`
+   :type count: :py:class:`int` or :py:class:`long`
    :param iterable: an iterable to consume
+   :return: the items that were selected
+   :rtype: :py:class:`tuple`

-.. py:function:: iget(count)(iterable)
+.. py:function:: iget(index)(iterable)

-   Given an integer ``count``, return a closure that will consume that number of elements from the provided ``iterable`` and return the last one.
+   Given an integer ``index``, return a closure that will consume the required number of elements from the provided ``iterable`` in order to return the element at the requested index.

    :param count: a number of elements to consume
-   :type count: `int` or `long`
+   :type count: :py:class:`int` or :py:class:`long`
    :param iterable: an iterable to consume values from
+   :return: the item at the requested index

+.. py:function:: islice(iterable, stop)
+.. py:function:: islice(iterable, start, stop[, step])

+   Given an ``iterable``, return an iterator which yields the selected values from ``start`` to ``stop``.
+If ``step`` is provided, then use its value as the number of values to skip when yielding values.
+This is similar to using the :py:func:`operator.getitem` function with the :py:class:`slice` class for iterators.

+   :param iterable: an iterable to transform results from
+   :param start: the index to start at
+   :type start: :py:class:`int` or :py:class:`long`
+   :param stop: the index to stop at
+   :type stop: :py:class:`int` or :py:class:`long`
+   :param step: the number of values to skip
+   :type step: :py:class:`int` or :py:class:`long`
+   :return: the selected items as an iterator

 .. py:function:: imap(callable, iterable)

    Execute the provided ``callable`` against all of the elements in ``iterable`` returning an iterator containing the transformed results.
-This is similar to :py:func:`map` but for iterables.
+This is similar to :py:func:`map` and is the same as the :py:func:`itertools.imap` function from Python 2.x.

    :param callable: a callable python object that transforms its argument
    :type callable: `function`
    :param iterable: an iterable to transform results from
+   :return: the transformed items as an iterator

 .. py:function:: ifilter(crit, iterable)

-   Yield each value from ``iterable`` that the callable ``crit`` returns true for.
-This is similar to :py:func:`filter` but for iterables.
+   Yield each value from ``iterable`` that the callable ``crit`` returns :py:const:`True` for.
+This is similar to :py:func:`filter` and is the same as the :py:func:`itertools.ifilter` function from Python 2.x.

-   :param crit: a callable python object that returns true or false based on its
+   :param crit: a callable python object that returns :py:const:`True` or
-                argument
+                :py:const:`False` based on its argument
    :type crit: `function`
    :param iterable: an iterable to critique
+   :return: the filtered items as an iterator

 .. py:function:: ichain(\*iterables)

-   Given a variable number of ``iterables``, combine them all into a single iterator.
-This is the same as :py:func:`itertools.chain`.
+   Given a variable number of ``iterables``, concatenate all of them into a single iterator.
+This is the same as the :py:func:`itertools.chain`. function.

    :param \*iterables: any number of iterators
+   :return: an iterator composed of all of the provided iterators executed in sequence

 .. py:function:: izip(\*iterables)

-   Given any number of ``iterables``, return them as an iterator that yields a tuple for each element that an individual iterator would return.
-   This is similar to :py:func:`zip`, and is the same as :py:func:`itertools.izip`.
+   Given any number of ``iterables``, return them as an iterator that yields a tuple for each element passed as positional arguments to the function.
+This is similar to :py:func:`zip`, and is the same as the :py:func:`itertools.izip` function from Python 2.x.

    :param \*iterables: any number of iterators
+   :return: the items from each iterator zipped together

+.. py:function:: lslice(iterable, stop)
+.. py:function:: lslice(iterable, start, stop[, step])

+   Given an ``iterable``, return a :py:class:`list` containing the selected values from ``start`` to ``stop``.
+If ``step`` is provided, then use its value as the number of values to skip when returning values.
+This is similar to the :py:func:`operator.getitem` function being used on lists with the :py:class:`slice` class.

+   :param iterable: an iterable to transform results from
+   :param start: the index to start at
+   :type start: :py:class:`int` or :py:class:`long`
+   :param stop: the index to stop at
+   :type stop: :py:class:`int` or :py:class:`long`
+   :param step: the number of values to skip
+   :type step: :py:class:`int` or :py:class:`long`
+   :return: the selected list of items
+   :rtype: :py:class:`list`

+.. py:function:: lmap(callable, iterable)

+   Execute the provided ``callable`` against all of the elements in ``iterable`` returning a :py:class:`list` containing the transformed results.
+This is similar to :py:func:`map` function from Python 2.x.

+   :param callable: a callable python object that transforms its argument
+   :type callable: `function`
+   :param iterable: an iterable to transform results from
+   :return: the transformed list of items
+   :rtype: :py:class:`list`

+.. py:function:: lfilter(crit, iterable)

+   Return a :py:class:`list` containing each value from ``iterable`` that the callable ``crit`` returns :py:const:`True` for.
+This is similar to the :py:func:`filter` function from Python 2.x.

+   :param crit: a callable python object that returns :py:const:`True` or
+                :py:const:`False` based on its argument
+   :type crit: `function`
+   :param iterable: an iterable to critique
+   :return: the filtered list of items
+   :rtype: :py:class:`list`

+.. py:function:: lzip(\*iterables)

+   Given any number of ``iterables``, return them as a :py:class:`list` composed of :py:class:`tuple` objects for each element passed as positional arguments to the function.
+This is similar to the :py:func:`zip` function from Python 2.x.

+   :param \*iterables: any number of iterators
+   :return: the items from each iterator zipped together
+   :rtype: :py:class:`list` of :py:class:`tuple`

 .. py:function:: count(iterable)

-   Given an ``iterable``, return the number of elements that it contains.
+   Given an ``iterable``, return the number of items that it contains.

    Note: This is done by consuming values from ``iterable`` which will modify its state.
 If the state of the iterator wishes to be retained, one can either re-create it, or make a copy of it using :py:func:`itertools.tee`.

    :param iterable: an iterator to count the elements of
+   :return: the number of items that were found
+   :rtype: :py:class:`int` or :py:class:`long`